 K. RYAN HIETE

-Ryan Hiete is a partner in the firm’s Westlake Village office and is a member of the firm’s Public and Environmental Law Practice Group.
-Mr. Hiete’s practice covers the full spectrum of environmental law, including compliance, governmental environmental reviews and investigations of corporate and individual activities, administrative hearings, real property transactions involving environmentally impacted sites, due diligence and litigation.
-Mr. Hiete typically handles cases involving, among others, the California Environmental Quality Act (“CEQA”), the National Environmental Policy Act (“NEPA”), the Clean Air Act (“CAA”), the Clean Water Act (“CWA”), California’s Porter-Cologne Water Quality Control Act, Proposition 65, the Comprehensive Environmental Response, Compensation and Liability Act (“CERCLA”), the Resource Conservation and Recovery Act (“RCRA”), California’s Hazardous Substances Account Act (“HSAA”), and most recently, California’s new climate change-related law, AB 32.
-Mr. Hiete frequently interfaces with governmental agencies, including attorneys, officers and technical staff from the United States Environmental Protection Agency, United States Department of Justice, the United States Coast Guard, the California Environmental Protection Agency, the California Air Resources Board, the California Attorney General’s Office, the Los Angeles County District Attorney’s Office and Los Angeles City Attorney’s Office, the California Department of Toxic Substances Control (DTSC), the State Water Resources Control Board (SWRCB), the Department of Public Health, California’s DOGGR, regional water quality control boards, the South Coast Air Quality Management District, the Office of State Fire Marshal, local fire departments, and health and safety departments of various counties and cities.
+Ryan Hiete is a partner in the firm’s Westlake Village office and is a member of the firm’s Regulatory, Compliance, Environment and White Collar Practice Groups.
+Mr. Hiete’s practice covers the full spectrum of regulatory and environmental law, including compliance, governmental reviews and investigations of corporate and individual activities, administrative hearings, real property transactions involving environmentally impacted sites, due diligence, litigation and alleged “white collar” crimes.
+Mr. Hiete typically handles cases involving, among others, the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the Clean Air Act (CAA), the Clean Water Act (CWA), California’s Porter-Cologne Water Quality Control Act, Proposition 65, the Comprehensive Environmental Response, Compensation and Liability Act (“CERCLA”), the Resource Conservation and Recovery Act (RCRA), California’s Hazardous Substances Account Act (HSAA), and most recently, California’s new climate change-related law, AB 32.
+Mr. Hiete frequently interfaces with governmental agencies, including attorneys, officers and technical staff from the United States Environmental Protection Agency, United States Department of Justice, the United States Coast Guard, the California Environmental Protection Agency, the California Air Resources Board, the California Attorney General’s Office, the Los Angeles County District Attorney’s Office, the Los Angeles City Attorney’s Office, the California Department of Toxic Substances Control (DTSC), the State Water Resources Control Board (SWRCB), the Department of Public Health, California’s DOGGR, regional water quality control boards, the South Coast Air Quality Management District, the Office of State Fire Marshal, local fire departments, and municipal health and safety departments throughout California.

-Mr. Hiete also has extensive experience in other areas of environmental law, including surface and groundwater pollution cases, contaminated soil and soil gas-related issues, storm water discharge, air emissions and permitting, climate change/global warming-related issues, hazardous waste management, energy, environmental insurance, brownfields, real estate development and construction projects (including CEQA analysis and litigation), landfills, asbestos, access issues, above and underground storage tank cases, zoning and land use planning, drafting environmental legislation, and handling responses to federal, state and local criminal cases.
+Mr. Hiete also extensive experience in other areas of environmental law, including surface and groundwater pollution cases, contaminated soil and soil gas-related issues, storm water discharge, climate change/global warming-related issues, hazardous waste management, energy, environmental insurance, brownfields, real estate development and construction projects (including CEQA analysis and litigation), landfills, asbestos, access issues, above and underground storage tank cases, zoning and land use planning and drafting legislation.
 Mr. Hiete’s recent work on such matters includes the following:

 While attending McGeorge Law School, Mr. Hiete attended Loyola Law School in 1999 as a visiting student, where he was on the staff of the Loyola Law Review.
-Mr. Hiete is currently a member of the Executive Committee of Los Angeles County Bar Association, Environmental Section, and in 2007, the Executive Committee appointed him to be the Section’s Global Warming Advisor.
+Mr. Hiete is former member of the Executive Committee of Los Angeles County Bar Association, Environmental Section, and in 2007, the Executive Committee appointed him to be the Section’s Global Warming Advisor.
 He also is a former Board member of the Mono Lake Committee, an organization charged with protecting Mono Lake and the Mono Eco-basin.
 Mr. Hiete was selected in 2009 and 2012 to be a Southern California Rising Star by Super Lawyers Magazine.
 In 2008, the Los Angeles Business Journal named Mr. Hiete as one of the top 50 environmental attorneys in Los Angeles County.